 Acting Technique Books

-Monologues for Actors Cast Yourself on MPTV!
+Cast Yourself on MPTV!

 You've probably seen Stephen Tobolowsky in a movie or tv show this week.
 I hardly go through a week when I watch much cable that I don't see him.
 He's been in just about everything!
 He has this amazing capacity to just "fit" in whatever role he finds himself.
 I tend to gravitate toward teachers I like as human beings too.
 I like Stephen as a person, not just as a great teacher or a talented actor.